F5 rSeries Planning Guide Source |

 Uploading a Tenant Image via CLI¶

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS platform layer.
-If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using scp directly to the F5OS platform layer.
+If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using SCP directly to the F5OS platform layer.
 Simply SCP an image to the out-of-band management IP address using the admin account and a path of IMAGES.
-There are also other upload options avilable in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
+There are also other upload options available in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
+Below is an example of using SCP from a remote client.

 scp BIGIP-15.1.5-0.0.8.ALL-F5OS.qcow2.zip.bundle admin@10.255.0.132:IMAGES